P-Flo-debug/Google-Cybersecurity-Portfolio/02-Risk-Management/Botium-Toys-Audit/README.md

 # Case Study: Internal IT Audit - Botium Toys

-## 🎯 Project Overview
+## 🎯 Scope & Goals
-I conducted an internal IT audit for **Botium Toys**, a growing retail company.
-The audit's goal was to evaluate the current security posture, identify risks to critical assets, and ensure compliance with **PCI DSS** and **GDPR**.
+The scope of this audit included the entire security program at **Botium Toys**, covering employee equipment (end-user devices, workstations), the internal network, and all systems including e-commerce and inventory management.

+**The goals of the audit were to:**
+* Assess existing assets to determine current vulnerabilities.
+* Complete a controls and compliance checklist.
+* Identify necessary security best practices to improve the company’s overall security posture.

 ## 📋 Audit Findings: Controls Assessment
 Using the **NIST Cybersecurity Framework (CSF)**, I identified several critical gaps in the company's existing controls: